lajohnston/smslib/docs/utils/registers.md

 .endm
 ```

-## utils.preserve, utils.registers.restore
+## utils.preserve, utils.restore

-Callers that rely on register states to be preserved can wrap the macro invokation with `utils.preserve` and `utils.registers.restore`.
+Callers that rely on register states to be preserved can wrap the macro invokation with `utils.preserve` and `utils.restore`.
 This is referred to as a 'preserve scope'.

 ```asm
 .macro "myMacro"